CrossRef/event-data-user-guide/docs/sources/twitter.md

 ## Where data comes from

- - The `domain-list` artifact is used to construct rues.
+ - The `domain-list` Artifact is used to construct rues.
  - The Twitter PowerTrack API.

 ## Example Event